-- A. Apprentice means any person who enters into an Apprentice Contract with the department and with a sponsor or an apprenticeship committee acting as an agent of the sponsor. - B. Apprentice Contract means any contract or agreement of service, express or implied, between an apprentice, the department, and a sponsor or an apprenticeship committee acting as the agent of a sponsor whereby an apprentice is to receive directly from or through the apprentice's employer, in consideration for the apprentice's services in whole or in part, instruction in any trade, craft, or business. - C. Apprenticeship Committee means a joint apprenticeship committee or a non-joint apprenticeship committee designated by a sponsor to administer an apprenticeship program. - D. Assignment means the initial placement of an apprentice with an employer. - E. Bureau of Apprenticeship Standards (BAS) is the agency within the Department of Workforce Development charged with the oversight responsibilities of Wisconsin's apprenticeship program. - F. Cancellation means the termination of the registration or approval status of a program at the request of the sponsor or termination of an Apprentice contract at the request of any party to the contract. - G. Certificate of Completion means the department has determined that an apprentice has successfully completed an apprenticeship shown by a certificate of completion. - H. Certificate of Registration means the acceptance and recording of such program by the department as meeting the basic standards and requirements of the department for approval of such program for federal and state purposes, as shown by a certificate of registration. - I. Competency means the attainment of manual, mechanical or technical skills and knowledge, as specified by an occupational standard and demonstrated by an appropriate written and hands-on proficiency measurement. - J. Completion rate means the percentage of an apprenticeship cohort who receives a certificate of apprenticeship completion within 1 year of the projected completion date.
-An apprenticeship cohort is the group of individual apprentices registered to a specific program during a 1 year time frame, except that a cohort does not include the apprentices whose apprenticeship agreement has been cancelled during the probationary period or who have transferred. - K. Direct Entry means qualifying applicants are directly admitted into the apprenticeship program, and all post selection requirements remain in force. - L. Direct Interview means qualifying applicants go directly to oral interviews and are placed on the list, if appropriate.
+- A. Apprentice means any person who enters into an apprentice contract with the department and with a sponsor or an apprenticeship committee acting as an agent of the sponsor. - B. Apprentice Contract means any contract or agreement of service, express or implied, between an apprentice, the department, and a sponsor or an apprenticeship committee acting as the agent of a sponsor whereby an apprentice is to receive directly from or through the apprentice's employer, in consideration for the apprentice's services in whole or in part, instruction in any trade, craft, or business. - C. Apprenticeship Committee means a joint apprenticeship committee or a non-joint apprenticeship committee designated by a sponsor to administer an apprenticeship program. - D. Assignment means the initial placement of an apprentice with an employer. - E. Bureau of Apprenticeship Standards (BAS) is the agency within the Department of Workforce Development charged with the oversight responsibilities of Wisconsin's apprenticeship program. - F. Cancellation means the termination of the registration or approval status of a program at the request of the sponsor or termination of an Apprentice contract at the request of any party to the contract. - G. Certificate of Completion means the department has determined that an apprentice has successfully completed an apprenticeship shown by a certificate of completion. - H. Certificate of Registration means the acceptance and recording of such program by the department as meeting the basic standards and requirements of the department for approval of such program for federal and state purposes, as shown by a certificate of registration. - I. Competency means the attainment of manual, mechanical or technical skills and knowledge, as specified by an occupational standard and demonstrated by an appropriate written and hands-on proficiency measurement. - J. Completion rate means the percentage of an apprenticeship cohort who receives a certificate of apprenticeship completion within 1 year of the projected completion date.
+An apprenticeship cohort is the group of individual apprentices registered to a specific program during a 1 year time frame, except that a cohort does not include the apprentices whose apprenticeship agreement has been cancelled during the probationary period or who have transferred. - K. Department means the Department of Workforce Development (DWD) which is the state registration agency for the purposes of 29 CFR 29.
+The Bureau of Apprenticeship Standards is part of the Department of Workforce Development. - L. Direct entry means qualifying applicants are directly admitted into the apprenticeship program, and all post-selection requirements remain in force. - M. Direct interview means qualifying applicants go directly to oral interviews and are placed on the list, if appropriate.